3 Thanksgiving Sides to Help Your Liver

 - Roasted Brussels Sprouts – Brussels sprouts are rich in vitamins C, K, folate, manganese and fiber.
 The fiber binds together with bile acids in the digestive tract – helping to lower cholesterol levels.
 Lower cholesterol levels decrease fat accumulation (and thus reduce inflammation) in your liver.
 In addition, Brussels sprouts are an excellent source of glucosinolates and sulfur – two compounds your cells need for detoxification.
 The more your liver is able to rid your body of toxins, the more resources available to protect itself against the Hepatitis C virus.
 A simple, yet healthy preparation is to toss the sprouts in balsamic vinegar, olive oil, garlic, salt, and pepper – and roast until tender on the inside.

-- Beet and Avocado Salad – Combining beets and avocado in a salad provides your liver with many tools to defend against the Hepatitis C virus.
+- Beet and Avocado Salad – Combining beets and avocado in a salad provides your liver with many tools to defend itself against the Hepatitis C virus.
+While raw beets are known to contain iron (1.1 mg per cup), they do not have as much iron as you would get from some leafy green vegetables such as cooked spinach (6 mg per cup) and would not be cause for concern unless you also have iron overload associated with more advanced hepatitis.
 Beets contain the amino acid betaine, which helps prevent and reduce fat accumulation in your liver.
 This reduces liver congestion.
 In addition, beets raise the amount of detoxification enzymes in the blood and help improve liver function.
 Avocados are loaded with vitamins and minerals that support your liver.
 They are extremely high in glutathione, as well as vitamins E, C and K, which squelch inflammation and protect liver cells from damage.
 Your Thanksgiving salad can be composed solely of beets and avocados, or these liver-health powerhouses can be combined with greens, pepitas, onions – or any other healthful salad ingredient.
-Learn more about why the avocado is an ideal component of a liver-friendly diet.
+Try this Citrus, Beet and Avocado Salad recipe from Salt and Pepper Skillet.